-In context students can be focussed on the attribute of area.
-Suppose some students think that a given pancake is bigger than another because they wrap string around both shapes and find one length longer than the other.
-“How many bites would it take to eat each pancake?” is an example of an enabling prompt.
-Partitioning and combining shapes are also useful ways to promote understanding of conservation of area and can lay groundwork for ideas about the areas of triangles, rectangles, trapezia, parallelograms and other polygons. in later years.
+Different contexts can be used to explore the attribute of area.
+In these lessons, the main context used is around measuring land.
+Suppose some students think that a playing field is bigger than another because they spend longer walking across one field.
+“How many steps would it take to cross each field?” is an example of an enabling prompt.
+Partitioning and combining shapes are also useful ways to promote understanding of conservation of area and can lay groundwork for ideas about the areas of triangles, rectangles, trapezia, parallelograms and other polygons in later years.

 Formal measuring of area with units will only make sense to students if they relate their methods to the process of measuring other attributes such as length and mass.
 Students need to see the need for units and identify the qualities of units that are appropriate.
 They also need to realise that a number alone does not convey a measure unless the unit is stated as well.

 - Units are all the same.
 You can mix units but that makes it harder to be precise and compare measures.

 - Units fill a space with no gaps or overlaps.
 This explains the convention for using squares that tessellate, by equal measure in height and length, in arrangements of rows and columns.

 - More smaller units fit into the same space as larger units.
 Smaller units tend to give a more precise measure.
 Note that if the smaller units are one quarter of the size of the larger units then four times as many fill the same space.

 - Units can be partitioned and joined.
 Note the connection to fractions, e.g. two half units can make a whole unit.

 The standard units of area in real life are the square centimetre (cm2), square metre (m2), hectare (ha.) and square kilometre (km2).
 While the proportional difference between metres and centimetres is manageable with length, the proportional difference between square centimetres and square metres makes size comparison difficult.